 People with living trusts might not include all the assets they own in the trust.
 Assets not in the trust are taken care of by the provisions of a simple will.

-Making Changes to a Simple Will
+Making Changes to a Last Will & Testament

 Wills do not expire, but they can be changed or revoked.
 Physical destruction of the document is one method of revoking a will.
 Simple wills can also be changed or revoked through a document known as a codicil.